demelziraptor/surveyomatic/README.md

   `mkdir /path/to/surveyomatic/logs`

 ### Set up the service ###
+- Ensure the correct paths in `SCRIPT` variable in the surveyomatic-sysvinit file
 - Set up correct permissions on the sysvinit file
   `chmod 755 /path/to/surveyomatic-sysvinit`
 - Symlink the sysvinit file (surveyomatic) to /etc/init.d